-For most Americans, filing for Medicare is part of turning 65.
+For most people, filing for Medicare is part of turning 65.
 But Medicare coverage is also available to people under the age of 65 who have been receiving disability benefits for at least two years, or who have ALS or end-stage renal disease.
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 15 percent are under 65.5 Hawaii has the smallest percentage of disabled Medicare beneficiaries of any state in the country; about 6.5% of Hawaii Medicare beneficiaries are under age 65.
+Nationwide, 88% of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 12% are under 65.5 Hawaii has the smallest percentage of disabled Medicare beneficiaries of any state in the country; about 6.5% of Hawaii Medicare beneficiaries are under age 65.
 The other 93% of Hawaii’s Medicare beneficiaries are age 65 or over.1

 Medicare Advantage in Hawaii

 Hawaii has five counties, and the availability of Medicare Advantage plans varies by county.
-In Honolulu County in 2020, Medicare beneficiaries can select from among 20 different Medicare Advantage plans.
-But in tiny Kalawao County (which had just 86 residents as of 2019), there are only six Medicare Advantage plans offered.
-(It’s noteworthy that in some low-population areas in other states — including the entire state of Alaska — there are no Medicare Advantage plans available at all.)
+In Honolulu County for 2023, Medicare beneficiaries can select from among 20 different Medicare Advantage plans.2 But in Kauai County, there are 13 Medicare Advantage plans offered.2

-Medicare Advantage enrollment is available when a person is first eligible for Medicare, and there’s also an annual enrollment period in the fall when beneficiaries can enroll in Medicare Advantage plans if they choose to do so.
-And there is another window — the Medicare Advantage open enrollment period (January 1 to March 31) — during which people who are already enrolled in Medicare Advantage can change to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+Medicare Advantage enrollment is available when a person is first eligible for Medicare, and there’s also an Annual Election Period (AEP) each fall (October 15 – December 7) when beneficiaries can enroll in Medicare Advantage plans if they choose to do so.
+And there is another window — the Medicare Advantage Open Enrollment Period (January 1 to March 31) — during which people who are already enrolled in Medicare Advantage can change to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.